menu

 Housing costs in Freeport are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

 Freeport is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Although the majority of commuting trips in the village are by private automobile, Freeport is somewhat unusual for a village of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Freeport area by reducing both traffic and air pollution.

-The overall education level of Freeport is somewhat higher than in the average US city of 21.84%: 27.23% of adults 25 and older in the village have at least a bachelor's degree.
+The percentage of people in Freeport who are college-educated is somewhat higher than the average US community of 21.84%: 27.23% of adults in Freeport have at least a bachelor's degree.

 The per capita income in Freeport in 2022 was $45,064, which is upper middle income relative to New York and the nation.
 This equates to an annual income of $180,256 for a family of four.
 However, Freeport contains both very wealthy and poor people as well.